rogers0404/06-weather-dashboard/README.md

         * It was created a function alert [displayAlertMessage()] to handle the error through out the application..
         * It was left the solution when:
             . the user put some wrong input for a city and the response give an error 404, telling that the server can give and appropiate response, Even though it is shown a error alert message about that city can not be found.
 The error is still persist.
             .
 When you click in the historic buttons for each city saved a message it is shown telling that city is already added to the historic cities.
 It works, it does not look very well because this message is when a city is typed in the input and the city is in the historic.
+            .
+On the link of Deployed Application in GitHub there are some error about HTTPS and GitHub block the response.
+See the Screenshot # 6.
+But in local everything is ok.
         * It has been written comments along the code to explain every task, and also the repository has been commited.

 ##Screenshots: